How to do Adi Mudra in Yoga - Meaning, Steps, Benefits, and More

 Gheranda Samhita associates the Adi Mudra with the Manipura (Solar Plexus) Chakra, which is also called the Agni Chakra.
-People often associate the Adi Mudra with the Crown Chakra, but we have found no source to back up such claims.
+Some yogis associate this hand gesture with the Crown Chakra, but we have found no source in yoga texts to back up such claims.

-Place the palms on the thighs.
+Place the palms of both hands on the thighs.
 The palms can face the sky or the earth.
 In yoga, upward-facing palms represent openness and downward-facing palms represent grounding.

 Fold the thumb into the palm with the tip of the thumb touching the base of the little finger.
 Wrap the four fingers over the thumb to form a fist.
 This must be done with both hands.

 This configuration of the hands is called Adi Mudra.

 Adi Mudra is generally used for clavicular breathing (upper chest).
 Keep the eyes closed and take slow, deep breaths.
 It is very important to breathe slowly.